Mashweb/docker-project/README.md

 # If the last command fails it will print information in
 # the CLI output.
 To rollback to a working status we just
 # need to "docker run" with the previous tag.
 (In
-# production we shouldn't use the latest tag.)
+# production we shouldn't use the "latest" tag.)

 # Exit the droplet
 exit
 ```

 _A Docker tag can always be overridden.
 It's usually a good practice to have a "latest" tag for every repository that is upgraded
 at every new release.
-Of course it is also best practice to number your release properly.
+Of course it is also best practice to number releases properly.
 Every time you run `docker pull', it will check if the tag changed on the registry and download it again._

-## Cleanup unused Docker images
+## Clean up unused Docker images

 To avoid having the server fill up with unused Docker images, you can install a cron job that removes every image
 not currently used by a container.